-- · inspections;
+- inspections;

-- · reporting;
+- reporting;

-- · monitoring;
+- monitoring;

 - · complaints procedures; and

 - appropriate penalties and corrective measures.

-PORT STATE CONTROL (PSC)
+Port state control (PSC)

 The other way of enforcing the convention requirements is through possible port state control (PSC) in foreign ports.
-The convention allows countries which have ratified it to enforce its requirements on foreign fishing vessels entering their ports.
+The convention allows countries that have ratified it to enforce its requirements on foreign fishing vessels entering their ports.